This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Gold Leaf Museum

-Gold leaf is made by mixing a small amount of silver and copper with pure gold to make it into an alloy.
-Next, the mixture, is put in between two pieces of paper and, finally, it is hammered to make it into an extremely thin sheet.
-As a result, finished gold leaf is only1/10,000th mm thick.
+Gold leaf is created by mixing a small amount of silver and copper with pure gold to make an alloy.
+The mixture is then sandwiched between two sheets of paper and hammered into an extremely thin sheet, so thin that it measures only 1/10,000th of a millimeter.
+Considering how delicate it is, it’s amazing to think how labor-intensive this process was before mechanization.

 Kazue-machi Chaya District